ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 ## Why Cluster?

 We cluster our trajectories to reduce the large number of frames in a typical trajectory file to a representative set of distinct frames.

+## Gromos Clustering Algorithm in brief

+Algorithm as described in Daura et al. (Angew.
+Chem.
+Int.
+Ed.
+1999, 38, pp 236-240).
+Count number of neighbors using cut-off, take structure with largest number of neighbors with all its neighbors as cluster and eliminate it from the pool of clusters.
+Repeat for remaining structures in pool.

 ## Step 1: Generate Gromacs-compatible trajectory